-Property, plant and equipment is reviewed for impairment, in accordance with the general principles and methodology set out in IAS 36 ("Impairment of Assets") and the relevant implementation guidance, whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Property, plant and equipment, which is considered to be impaired, is carried at its recoverable amount.
-Gains and losses from the sale of property, plant and equipment are recognised in the Statement of Profit or Loss.
+Property and equipment is reviewed for impairment, in accordance with the general principles and methodology set out in IAS 36 ("Impairment of Assets") and the relevant implementation guidance, whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Property and equipment, which is considered to be impaired, is carried at its recoverable amount.